Hackuarium/simple-spectro/README.md

 The dump data will contains many columns.
 The first column corresponds to the time (in ms) since the device was started, the next columns correspond to all the acquired colors.
 The first line corresponds to the blank and the next lines to the kinetic.
 The values for each column is directly proprotional to the quantity of light that reach the detector.
 If you want to calculate the corresponding absorbance you need to substract to each value the corresponding value of the first row.

+There is a utility that will allow to directly [convert and plot the results on-line](http://www.cheminfo.org/?viewURL=https%3A%2F%2Fcouch.cheminfo.org%2Fcheminfo-public%2F7b6eb01da45510275179c4b587bb63f0%2Fview.json&loadversion=true&fillsearch=Analyse+spectro+log) (using Google Chrome).

 ## How to make it ?